dgleba/g2responsive/Readme.md

 **g2responsive Module Readme.md**
 ---
-2014-02-27 Rev.3
+2014-02-27 Rev.4

 ---
 Introduction
 --
-The goal of the g2responsive module is to alter the behvior of the Xataface g2 module to adapt to smaller screens for a more mobile friendly application.
+The goal of the g2responsive module is to alter the behavior of the Xataface g2 module to adapt to smaller screens for a more mobile friendly application.
 It uses twitter bootstrap to make the app responsive to smaller screens.
-It aims to automatically create a mobile friendly version of your app that behaves like g2 on the desktop and adjusts the screen contents for smaller screens.
+It aims to automatically create a mobile friendly version of your app that behaves like g2 on larger/desktop screens and adjusts the screen contents and layout for smaller screens.

+It isn't meant to be a complete solution.
+It is meant to make it easier to create, find, and edit records on a mobile device.

 The module also comes with the option of adding a 'dashboard' page which serves as a main access page to get to every other table.
 The dashboard contains no table information by default, so you can also use it as a page to display anything that you feel may be helpful to the application.